evanraalte/nstimes/README.md

 Create an account at the [NS API portal](https://apiportal.ns.nl/signin).
 Then create a token [here](https://apiportal.ns.nl/api-details#api=reisinformatie-api).

-Add the token to your shell:
+Add the token to your shell, for zsh:
 ```bash
 echo -e "\nexport NS_API_TOKEN=****\n" | tee -a ~/.zshrc
 source ~/.zshrc # Reload shell